adam-singer/Signals/README.md

  The Signal object at a basic level is a list of methods to be invoked when the Signal is dispatched.

+ To get started, first add blix_signals to your pubspec.yaml

+ dependencies:
+  blix_signals: any

  Usage Example:

      import 'package:blix_signals/signals.dart';